ThoughtLazer/sherifalghali-blog/src/content/posts/data-protection-fancy-new-name-backups.md

   - "modern-datacenter"
 ---

-_This is a article that I originally wrote for my job.
-I am reposting it here with a few changes._

 When I first saw the words Data Protection, I thought, "ugh, here is another new way to do backups that I have to keep up with."
 The more I read about it, the more I understood that data protection and backups are like squares and rectangles.
 All data protection includes backups, but not all backups are data protection.